vserova/template/pages/chapter1.md

 https://github.com/ncbi/<your_repository_name>/settings

-Sroll down to 'GitHub Pages' section.
+Scroll down to 'GitHub Pages' section.
 If everything is fine, you should see a message that your site is successfully published.
+Click the link to see the published site.

 <a name="chapter1.Setting_up_your_own_site"></a>

-### Setting up your own site
+### Edit your site

 After the original set up is complete, you can now edit your repository.

-Run

 <a name="chapter1.About_this_template"></a>